PaddlePaddle/PaddleRS/docs/apis/infer_en.md

 |`repeats`|`int`|Number of repetitions used to assess model reasoning and pre- and post-processing speed.
 If it is greater than 1, repeats the prediction and averages the time.|`1`|
 |`quiet`|`bool`|If `True`, no timing information is printed.|`False`|

-`Predictor.predict()`returns exactly the same format as the graph inference api.
+`Predictor.predict()`returns exactly the same format as the graph inference API.
 For details, refer to[Dynamic Graph Inference API](#Dynamic Graph Inference API).

 ### `Predictor.slider_predict()`